International aid to combatants in the Iran–Iraq War: Military support

-Iran was backed by the Kurdish parties of KDP, and PUK, also the Islamist Kurdish Mujahideen in North Iraq, all organizations in fact rebelling against Iraqi Ba'athist government with Iranian support.
+Iran was also backed by the Kurdish parties of KDP, and PUK, also the Islamist Kurdish Mujahideen in North Iraq, all organizations in fact rebelling against Iraqi Ba'athist government with Iranian support.

 Logistic support

-Iran's foreign supporters gradually came to include Syria and Libya, through which it obtained Scud missiles.
-It purchased large quantities of weaponry from North Korea and the People's Republic of China, notably the Silkworm anti-ship missile.
-It also acquired arms from Portugal, notably after 1984.
-It also acquired propellants and other weapons related components from Spain and Portugal.
+Iran's foreign supporters gradually came to include Syria, and Libya.
 The United States also provided covert support for Iran through Israel, although it is debated as to whether U.S. President Ronald Reagan ordered the sale of weapons to Iran.
 Most of this support included TOW missiles.